cloudberry-fe/TPC-H-Toolkit/README.md

 yum -y install gcc make
 ```

 The TPC-H 3.0.1 source code is included in the repository as `TPCH-software-code-3.0.1.zip` in the 00_compile_tpch directory.
+The toolkit will automatically:

+1. Detect the system architecture (x86 or ARM)
+2. Check if precompiled binaries are available
+3. Compile the tools if needed
+4. Copy the binaries and query templates to the appropriate directories

 Original source can also be downloaded from the [TPC website](http://tpc.org/tpc_documents_current_versions/current_specifications5.asp).

 ## Installation